voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 )
 ```

-And in the Vue Composition API, as we saw earlier in this post, `ref` can be used to define reactive state.
+And in the Vue Composition API, as we saw in almost all of our examples earlier in this post, `ref` can be used to define reactive state.
 As a matter of fact, template refs and reactive refs are unified when using the Composition API.

 ## Additional functions

-Since React Hooks run on each render there's no need to an equivalent to Vue's `computed` function.
+Since React Hooks run on each render there's no need to an equivalent to the `computed` function from Vue.
 You are free to declare a variable that contains a value based on state or props and it will point to the latest value on each render:

 ```js
 const [name, setName] = useState("Mary");